jaminaveen/YOLOv3_Low_Light_Object_Detection/README.md

 [1]  Clone this file

          $ git clone https://github.com/jaminaveen/YOLOv3_Low_Light_Object_Detection/

+[2] Download the ExDark data from the link : https://github.com/cs-chan/Exclusively-Dark-Image-Dataset

-[2] Dependencies to run the code
+[3] Dependencies to run the code

          $ pip install -r ./docs/requirements.txt

-[3] Exporting loaded COCO weights as TF checkpoint(yolov3_coco.ckpt)
+[4] Exporting loaded COCO weights as TF checkpoint(yolov3_coco.ckpt)

          $ cd YOLO
          $ wget wget https://pjreddie.com/media/files/yolov3.weights

-[4] Data preprocessing to get all images from ExDark and ExDark_Anno into a folder called test_benchmark folder and creating annotations file called test_benchmark.txt, test_he.txt, test_dhe.txt,test_ying.txt are present in /data/dataset/ folder.
+[5] Data preprocessing to get all images from ExDark and ExDark_Anno into a folder called test_benchmark folder and creating annotations file called test_benchmark.txt, test_he.txt, test_dhe.txt,test_ying.txt are present in /data/dataset/ folder.
 We have also uploaded notebooks in the same folder that will guide through the generation of annotations file.

     Annotation files should be in following format xxx/xxx.jpg 18.19,6.32,424.13,421.83,20 323.86,2.65,640.0,421.94,20